Frequently Asked Questions About Breath Coaching

 Can inhaling and exhaling really make a difference in a stressful moment?

 Most definitely!
 Our breath is intrinsically linked to our autonomic nervous system, which means we can switch from feeling stress to being in a state of calm.
-You will learn breathwork techniques as simple as elongating your exhale to help you lower your stress response.
+You will learn breathing techniques as simple as elongating your exhale to help you lower your stress response.
 When working on your breathing, you can change your stress baseline, which means you can alter your stress response.

 Science of Breathing